Archived Comp: This comp is from a prior TFT set, kept here for when older sets get brought back in set revivals.

 Add high-cost units

 By Stage 4, you should be close to or have already hit your 3-star Nautilus.
 Once you 3-star your primary carry, stop rolling and begin leveling.
+If resources allow, continue rolling for 3-star Twisted Fate.
 Transition to leveling at Stage 4-5 or 5-1.

 Stage 5+Late Game